Stroke symptoms: What are the warning signs of stroke?

 • Balance and coordination issues

-Silent stroke is, as the name suggests, harder to identify – in fact it rarely reveals itself without an MRI or CT scan, where white spots or lesions will show the areas where your brain cells have stopped working.
+Silent stroke is, as the name suggests, harder to identify.
+In fact, it rarely reveals itself without an MRI or CT scan, where white spots or lesions will show the areas where brain cells have stopped working.

-The five signs of silent stroke, which can be mistaken for general signs of ageing, are:
+The 5 signs of silent stroke, which are often mistaken for general signs of ageing, are:

 • Poor balance